 For those who are looking into buying a dance pole for home pole fitness, it is vital that you do some research first because there are a number of dance poles available in the market.
 It is important to know what kind of dance pole would suit your needs as well as space so you get your purchase right and your money’s worth.
 It’s also a safety issue, buying a very cheap dance pole can be a dangerous health hazard.

-One popular kind of dance pole available in the pole dance market is the friction fit dance pole.
+One popular kind of dance pole available in the pole dance market is the friction fit dance pole, also known as a pressure mount dance pole.

 Friction fit dance poles are a kind of removable dance pole whose mechanism is quite similar to that of your shower curtain poles.The way the friction fit dance pole is made allows for the ease of removal and re-installation of your dance pole inside your home or studio without damaging the floor or ceiling.
 It uses tension and friction on both the ceiling and floor to stay in place and usually has a friction pad attached at the top and bottom of your dance pole to help it stay in place and distribute your weight on both sides of the pole.
 The stability and quality of the friction pad on the top and bottom of the dance pole is especially important when you’re doing advanced lifts and tricks.